Categories: Articles

 Bohnert suggested that the air force entered the war two years ago with about 900 fighters and attack aircraft and lost about 100 of them to Ukrainian actions in the first 18 months of fighting.
 The problem for the Russians, besides the losses, is that the need for fighter and attack aircraft missions has not decreased, even though the number of fighters and attack aircraft has decreased.

 So the 800 planes that remain are flying more frequently to carry out tasks that the Kremlin once assigned to 900 planes.
-That means more wear and tear, more maintenance requirements and a growing hunger for increasingly hard-to-find spare parts - a necessity that is effectively taking aircraft out of service with the armed forces.
+That means more wear and tear, more maintenance requirements and a growing hunger for increasingly hard-to-find spare parts—a necessity that is effectively taking aircraft out of service with the military.

 In other words, the likely losses are likely even higher.
 Combined with recently shot down aircraft, they could mean the Russian air force is down to 700 airworthy fighters and attack aircraft.
 Two hundred less than two years ago.